Contact us: 01935 850555

-All children are encouraged to play in their dedicated, secure outdoor space during morning and afternoon breaks, except in the worst weather.
+All children are encouraged to play in their dedicated, secure outdoor space during morning and afternoon breaks.
 The outdoor space is also used for supervised activities, involving playing with water, sand and some ball games.
 Pre-prep children are encouraged to plant and grow their own seeds.
 The School has secure grounds and children are regularly taken, in supervised groups, inside the School grounds to learn about the seasons of the year, by collecting autumn leaves, observing insects etc.

 Our Forest School Programme aims to take the classroom outside into our wonderful environment at our Chilton Cantelo site.

-The children also learn to develop skills working in a group situation and develop a respect for their environment which they share with other living things.
+The pupils also learn to develop skills working in groups and to develop a respect for their environment which they share with other living things.